 Arriving Home

-I was just beginning to pull back the covers and reawaken from our loss when the world shut down, and we entered into a global pandemic.
-And a new seed was planted, and our journey toward parenthood began again.
+Through writing, I began to reawaken from our loss, just as the world shut down and we entered into a global pandemic alongside a new pregnancy.
+Our journey toward parenthood began again, though under circumstances none of us could have anticipated.

 photo credit: Katie Kopan